dgk84id/Java/README.md

 # Java
-The programs are created for practises.
+The programs are created for practices.